williamvds/uni/ace/lectures.md

 - Remove from head, insert at tail
 - First element in queue stored at head of list
 - Store size as attribute, update upon insertion/removal
-- Space complexity O(n) - one list entry for each element
+- Space complexity 𝑂(n) - one list entry for each element
-- Time complexity O(1) operations
+- Time complexity 𝑂(1) operations

 ## Array vs Linked List CDTs
 ### Array